ilevd/hicosql/README.md

 (hico/run-file "sql/test.sql")
 ```

-The hico call above will produce such data:
+The HiCo call above will produce such data:

 ```edn
 #ordered/map([:const1 "'Common constant string.
 Notice, that it is in single quotes, so...'\n"]